-Rainier Beach baseball team did some fundraising to build whole new program, establish pride
+How Rainier Beach raised $42K to save its baseball team and bought pride along with new jerseys

 “We’re dealing with more issues than just the game of baseball,” Smiley said.
 “That’s why I chose this challenge.
 To make sure we grow young men in the community and can teach them how to be successful citizens in society and pick somebody else up who has been in their situation as well.”

 The number of people willing to help Smiley achieve the goal remains shocking.
-There’s about $11,000 left in the budget, but fundraising will be annual with the addition of a junior-varsity team next year.
+There’s about $11,000 left in the budget, but fundraising will be annual issue with the addition of a junior-varsity team next year.

 “Still to this day, I can’t believe it,” he said.
 “They want to see kids have some hope, have some confidence, have them feel like they are unified and they are a team.
 Part of that is looking the part.”